jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 ### Training loss visualization

-It uses a logarithmic scale to better display the exponential decay of the loss values over time.
+To visualize the training loss, we can use a logarithmic scale to better display the exponential decay of the loss values over time.
 This representation helps identify both early rapid improvements and later fine-tuning phases of the training process.

-You can see that your model performs well, due to the reducing training loss over the training time.
+Based on the results, the model appears to perform well, as the training loss falls over time during training.

 ```{code-cell}
 ---